MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Towards Reducing User Complexities: Committee Election

-\paragraph{Ideal world for electing a committee assuming an honest server.} We next describe the interaction in the ideal world of \felectstar assuming the server is honest.
+We next describe the interaction in the ideal world of \felectstar assuming the server is honest.
 Let $\adv$ be an adversary corrupting a subset $\corrset\su[n]$ of the users, and which does \emph{not} corrupt the server. \begin{description} \item[Inputs:] All parties hold the security parameter $1^{\secParam}$ and the number of users (held in unary by the server and in binary by the users).
 The adversary is given auxiliary input $\aux\in\zos$.

 \item[Adversary aborts some malicious users:] The adversary sends to $\trustp$ a set $\LIVE\su[n]$ of alive users, where $\honset\su\LIVE$.

 \item[Trusted party chooses a committee:] The trusted party does the following. \begin{enumerate}[topsep=0pt] \item Set $b=\ceil{|\LIVE|/\comsize}$ to be the number of bins.